aVariengien/non-robust-feature-transfer/README.md

 ### Context

 This repository contains the code used in the project of the CS-503 course "Visual Intelligence: machines and mind" at EPFL.
+The full report of the project can be found as a pdf [here](https://raw.githubusercontent.com/aVariengien/non-robust-feature-extractor/master/Non-Robust-Feature-Transfer.pdf).

 ### Instruction